mock3ng/Frontend-Challenge/README.md

 3-[Slider](https://github.com/mock3ng/Frontend-Challenge/tree/Slider) - In this project, it is a slider project where the pictures make automatic transitions and you can manage the transitions with buttons if you want.

 4-[Cinema Ticket Reservation App](https://github.com/mock3ng/Frontend-Challenge/tree/Cinema-Reservation-App) - In this project, you can choose the movie you want, make a reservation, see the occupied and empty places, and see the price you have to pay in real time.

+5-[Calculator App](https://github.com/mock3ng/Frontend-Challenge/tree/Calculator-App) - We made an advanced calculator in this project, it's a nice app to learn development and DOM Manipulations in frontend development journey